Ear corrective surgery, or otoplasty is a surgical procedure done to set prominent ears back closer to the head or to reduce the size of large ears.

 Otoplasty is most commonly performed on children between the ages of four and fourteen.
 Ears are almost fully developed by age four.
 Ear surgery on adults is also possible and there are generally no additional risks associated with ear surgery on an older patient.

 Most surgeons recommend that parents stay alert to their child’s feelings about protruding ears; don’t insist on the surgery until your child wants the change.
 Children who feel uncomfortable about their ears and want the surgery are generally more cooperative during the process and happier with the outcome.

-With one of the more common techniques, the surgeon makes a small incision in the back of the ear to expose the ear cartilage and will then sculpt the cartilage by bending it back toward the head.
+Otoplasty procedures take between an hour and an hour and a half in theatre.
+The surgeon makes a small incision in the back of the ear to expose the ear cartilage and will then sculpt the cartilage by bending it back toward the head.
 Non-removable stitches may be used to help maintain the new shape.
 Occasionally, the surgeon will remove a larger piece of cartilage to provide a more natural-looking fold.

 In most cases, ear surgery will leave a faint scar in the back of the ear that will fade with time.
 Even when only one ear appears to protrude, surgery is usually performed on both ears for a better balance.

+Any activity in which the ear might be bent should be avoided for 6 weeks.
 Most patients, young and old alike, are thrilled with the results of ear surgery.
 But keep in mind, the goal is improvement, not perfection.
-Don’t expect both ears to match perfectly perfect symmetry is both unlikely and unnatural in ears.
+Don’t expect both ears to match perfectly.
+Absolute symmetry is both unlikely and unnatural in ears.
 If you’ve discussed the procedure and your expectations with the surgeon before the operation, chances are you’ll be quite pleased with the result.